-However, the DSK has long pushed for the legal basis to be consent, i.e. that website owners obtain valid – and prior – consent from their visitors for using Google Analytics’ tracking cookies.
+However, the DSK has long pushed for the legal basis to be consent, i.e., that website owners obtain valid – and prior – consent from their visitors for using Google Analytics’ tracking cookies.

-With the recent verdict by the European Court of Justices against German lottery website Planet49, website owners may be forced to change behavior.
+With the recent verdict by the European Court of Justices against the German lottery website Planet49, website owners may be forced to change behavior.

 The case in Germany